Prizes & Awards

 IUPAP Young Researcher Award

-Prof. Simone Warzel recieved 2009 the Young Researcher Award of the International Union of Pure and Applied Physics (IUPAP).
+Prof. Simone Warzel received 2009 the Young Researcher Award of the International Union of Pure and Applied Physics (IUPAP).
 The union awards the prize every three years.
 The candidates must prove at least eight years of research experience since completing their PhD.

 Ars Legendi Prize

-In 2011 Prof. Jürgen Richter-Gebert recieves the Ars legendi prize for excellent university teaching from the Stifterverband für die Deutsche Wissenschaft (Association for the Promotion of Science and Humanities in Germany) for his specialist teaching and his excellent support and motivation of his students.
+In 2011 Prof. Jürgen Richter-Gebert receives the Ars legendi prize for excellent university teaching from the Stifterverband für die Deutsche Wissenschaft (Association for the Promotion of Science and Humanities in Germany) for his specialist teaching and his excellent support and motivation of his students.